-The stable rating outlook reflects our expectation that Saxony-Anhalt will be able to return to balanced budgets and declining debt burdens following the temporary effect of the pandemic.
-In case of a deeper and longer economic shock than currently expected, strong institutions and governance at the Länder (regions) and national levels are likely to foster resilience and contribute to a prompt resumption of strong financial positions.
+The stable rating outlook reflects Saxony-Anhalt's capacity to maintain largely balanced budgets and slowly declining debt burdens over the coming two to three years.
+In case of a deeper and longer economic slowdown than currently expected, strong institutions and governance at the Länder (regions) and national levels are likely contribute to a prompt resumption of strong financial positions.